-Ms. F. Janelle Hannah-Jefferson, Director of the Academic Enhancement Center
+Ms. F. Janelle Hannah-Jefferson, Academic Advisor

+Mrs. Josie Latham, Coordinator of Intervention Services

+Mr. Joseph Latimore, CAI Lab Coordinator

+Mr. Clarence Lowe, Academic Advisor

+Mrs. Robin Marshall, Academic Advisor

+Mrs. LaTonya Robinson-Kanonu, Assessment Coordinator

+Mrs. Jennifer Scott-Gilmore, Coordinator of Transition Program

+Ms. Kenya Washington, Academic Advisor

-Ms. Jennifer Scott-Gilmore, Coordinator of Transition Ms. Josie Latham, Coordinator of Intervention Services Mr. Joseph Latimore, CAI Lab Coordinator Ms. LaTonya Robinson-Kanonu, Assessment Coordinator Ms. Sonya Webster, Coordinator of Retention Services Ms. Monesa Watts, Interim Coordinator of Advisement/Chief Academic Advisor
+Ms. Monesa Watts, Interim Coordinator of Advisement/Chief Academic Advisor

-Mr. David Atkins, Assistant to the Coordinator Mrs. Galina Bennett, Retention Specialist Mr. Christopher Buck, Assistant Lab Coordinator Mrs. Marcella Hopkins, Counselor/Advisor Mr. Clarence Lowe, Academic Advisor Dr. Ericka O. Martin, Academic Advisor Ms. Kenya Washington, Academic Advisor
+Ms. Sonya Webster, Coordinator of Retention Services

+Mr. Morris Williams, Night Lab Coordinator

+Mr. Kafond Wilder, Academic Advisor
-The Division of Undergraduate Studies is under the administration of the Dean who reports directly to the Vice President of Academic Affairs.
-The Division includes the First Year Experience, Honors College and University College.
-Ancillary areas of the Division include Assessment, Advisement, Retention and Academic Support Services, and Summer Intervention/Bridge Program that serve The First Year Experience Program, Honors College and University College.

-The Division was organized by consolidating interdependent services and programs to strengthen campus readiness and build on the past and present infrastructure.
-The offerings of the unit provide a quality assurance program for first and second year students that will prepare them to contribute to the social, cultural and economic development of the state, the nation and world.
+Undergraduate Studies is under the administration of the Dean who reports directly to the Provost/Vice President of Academic Affairs.
+Undergraduate Studies includes the First Year Experience, Honors College and University College.
+Ancillary areas of the unit include Assessment, Advisement, Retention and Academic Support Services, and Summer Intervention/Bridge Program that serve The First Year Experience Program, Honors College and University College.
+Undergraduate Studies was organized by consolidating interdependent services and programs to strengthen campus readiness and build on the past and present infrastructure.
+The offerings of the unit provide a quality assurance program for first and second year students that will prepare them to contribute to the social, cultural, and economic development of the state, the nation and world.
 First year students engage in The First Year Experience which offers common shared experiences through an enriched challenging curriculum, cultural and educational opportunities, seminars, colloquia, service and community learning activities and volunteerism.

-The Division, through the Honors College, offers superior students the opportunity to follow a program of study at a pace commensurate with their ability and provides the opportunity for independent reading and research beyond the regular curriculum.
-The Honors College collaborates with the Center for University Scholars in offering a Pre College Program to expose students to college life, involve them in intellectually stimulating courses, develop their research and critical thinking skills and introduce them to the outstanding academic programs, services and activities at the University.
-For the students who need additional support and preparation for success, the Division, through University College, offers preparatory courses in English, mathematics and reading with accompanying support courses and services to supplement and complement instruction.
+Undergraduate Studies, through the Honors College, offers superior students the opportunity to follow a program of study at a pace commensurate with their ability and provides the opportunity for independent reading and research beyond the regular curriculum.
+For the students who need additional support and preparation for success, Undergraduate Studies, through University College, offers preparatory courses in English, mathematics and reading with accompanying support courses and services to supplement and complement instruction.

-The Division, in collaboration with the academic schools and colleges, ensures that students are prepared for the rigor of their intended major, are retained and are engaged in leadership, service, citizenship and community development activities.
-The Division also seeks national recognition for the First Year Experience Program at Jackson State University.
+Undergraduate Studies, in collaboration with the academic schools and colleges, ensures that students are prepared for the rigor of their intended major, are retained and are engaged in leadership, service, citizenship and community development activities.
+The unit also seeks national recognition for the First Year Experience Program at Jackson State University.

-THE FIRST YEAR EXPERIENCE
+THE FIRST YEAR EXPERIENCE A NEW EXPERIENCE